-Special Documents (SD) are issued for projects on state-owned submerged land and state-owned The SLB has authorized the land uplands. commissioner to approve, by Special Document, erosion response projects administered by the GLO pursuant to the Coastal Erosion Planning and Response Act (CEPRA), codified as TNRC, Chapter 33, Subchapter H, and the regulations set forth in Texas Administrative Code, Title 31, Part 1, Chapter 15.
-Subchapter B. SDs are also issued for Highway Use Agreements under Chapter 203, Subchapter D, Texas Transportation Code for Texas Department of Transportation projects on land dedicated to the Fund.
+Special Documents (SD) are issued for projects on state-owned submerged land and state-owned uplands.
+The SLB has authorized the land commissioner to approve, by Special Document, erosion response projects administered by the GLO pursuant to the Coastal Erosion Planning and Response Act (CEPRA), codified as TNRC, Chapter 33, Subchapter H, and the regulations set forth in Texas Administrative Code, Title 31, Part 1, Chapter 15, Subchapter B. SDs are also issued for Highway

+Use Agreements under Chapter 203, Subchapter D, Texas Transportation Code for Texas Department of Transportation projects on land dedicated to the Fund.
 SDs may also be used for projects that do not fall into one of the other established categories.

 All PSF lands are evaluated for lease potential.
-The historical cost of all internally managed properties available for leasing activity is \$271,087,444.
-The fair value of the properties is \$615,994,444.
+As of August 31, 2017, the historical cost of all internally managed properties available for leasing activity was \$247,643,104.
+The fair value of the properties was \$651,403,390.
 Non-sovereign real estate in the Fund is held as an investment and is not depreciated.

-Contingent rental revenues in the amount of \$1,237,357 are reported for 16 leases for the year ended August 31, 2016.
+Contingent rental revenues in the amount of \$942,061 are reported for 23 leases for the year ended August 31, 2017.
+Due to Hurricane Harvey's coastal destruction, the GLO has since offered rental waivers on qualifying commercial leases for fiscal 2018.
+As a result, the projected revenues for fiscal 2018 have been reduced.